Helping Federal Employees With Employment Law Matters

 Are you the victim of workplace discrimination?
 Have you been subjected to harassment or a hostile work environment?
 Has your employer subjected you to retaliation for speaking up against wrongdoing?
 Do you have a medical condition or physical/mental impairment, but your employer has denied you appropriate accommodations to enable you to perform your job successfully?
-If so, Hoyer Law Group can help!
+If so, Hoyer Law Group, PLLC, can help!

 We represent employees of all kinds – employees of private companies and federal employees – regarding employment matters of all kinds.
 Fortunately/unfortunately, there are a plethora of laws governing this area of the law, so trying to understand the different nuances therein can sometimes get very confusing.
 These laws differ significantly when comparing employees of private companies to those of the federal government.
-Accordingly, depending on who you work for, you should be careful of who you entrust to help you through your employment matters.
+Accordingly, depending on whom you work for, you should be careful of whom you entrust to help you through your employment matters.
 For example, there are very few law firms with the experience and expertise to represent the unique employment needs of federal employees.
-Hoyer Law Group is one of those select few law firms.
+Hoyer Law Group, PLLC, is one of those select few law firms.

 We are more than happy to conduct a consultation with you to discuss the strengths of your employment case.
 However, short of that, your rights as a federal employee can be summarized as follows:

 The Federal Laws